masteringmodernpayments/book/subscriptions.md

 $ rake db:migrate
 ```

 Notice that Devise has added a `devise_for :members` at the top of `config/routes.rb` which lets us generate routes like `/members/sign_in`.
-It also added a few helpers for us to do tings like authenticate members.
+It also added a few helpers for us to do things like authenticate members.
 We'll also need to keep track of members' `stripe_id` so we can look them up later, so let's add that:

 ```bash
 $ rails g migration AddStripeIdToMember stripe_id:string